cbg-ethz/haploclique/README.md

 #####Structural variation
 For the prediction of large insertion and deletions, please only use alignments in which *all reads are paired-end* and they are *not allowed to overlap*:
-`haploclique-assembly -r ../reference.fasta -a ../alignment.bam -l`
+`haploclique-assembly -r ../reference.fasta -i ../alignment.bam -l`
 The detected indels are saved as indels.vcf.

 ###Ultra-deep next-generation sequencing data workflow